carpentries-incubator/life-sciences-workshop/_episodes/01-project-organisation-introduction.md

 ### Data Chaos

 Today, many people organise the files associated with some sort of data project in the same manner as they've always done it.
 Namely, to save files in a sporadic fashion with generic filenames, often differing from project to project.
-The result is waste.
+The result is **waste**.
 Wasted time, wasted money and wasted effort, plus the obvious risks of mistakes, with files being lost, shared with the wrong people, or incorrect files being used for subsequent analysis.

 Have you ever experienced a conversation such as the following?